 Select your Internet connection type and click Next to continue.
 You can select DHCP Connection (Dynamic IP Address) if your Internet connection automatically provides you with an IP Address.
 This option is commonly used for cable modem services.
-Click Next to continue.

 If the router detected or you selected PPPoE, enter your PPPoE User Name and Password and click Next to continue.